richmeij/redx/README.md

 It's still in early stages and no doubt things can be improved.
 But, in the end this lib merely acts as syntactic sugar for `redux` and `react-redux`, thus there will be no performance penalties in that regard.

-I've deployed the current code to production with no appearant problems.
+I've used the current code in other projects with no apearent problems.

 # Todo's